mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-10"></a>
 [Back to top](#top)
 ## MI-10 -- Rep. Paul Mitchell (R) -- [Wikipedia](https://en.wikipedia.org/wiki/MI-10)
-## Committees
-Paul Mitchell is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019